department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-10-profile-hub-usability/research-findings.md

 Label: [PRDT: VA.gov Profile](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels/PRDT%3A%20VA.gov%20Profile)

 **Participants used a variety of methods for switching from one Profile section to another and navigating back to the Profile hub page**.
-While a few participants used the breadcrumbs, a few used the back button, authenticated menu Profile link, or a keyboard shortcut to the previous page.

-	- They switched from one Profile section to another using mostly side navigation links, but also breadcrumbs and even the authenticated menu profile link.
+- Participants switched **from one Profile section to another** using mostly side navigation links, but also breadcrumbs and even the authenticated menu profile link.
-	- They navigated back to the Profile hub from a given section back with  breadcrumbs, the back button, the authenticated menu profile link, or a keyboard shortcut to the previous page.
+- Participants navigated **back to the Profile hub from a given section** with breadcrumbs, the back button, the authenticated menu profile link, or a keyboard shortcut to the previous page.

+Given the usage of breadcrumbs and the authenticated menu's profile link, it's possible that the sidebar navigation is not needed.

 > I usually don't use the back button, because a lot of times it can get you logged out.
 (P1)